 Erica grew up on a sheep farm in Corvallis, Oregon.
 She lost her eyesight as a baby in a car accident, when a pair of scissors swiped across the dashboard during the collision, causing the injury and limiting her depth perception for life.

-Despite being completely blind in one eye, Bartolina did not stop her dream of becoming an Olympic athlete.
+Despite blindness in one eye, Bartolina did not stop her dream of becoming an Olympic athlete.
 She started her athletic career as a cross-country runner at age fourteen, until she was advised by her high school track coach Dennis Phillips to try out for pole vault.

 Bartolina developed into one of the top pole vaulters in the state, and earned a scholarship at Texas A&M University in College Station, Texas, where she won two Big 12 Conference titles.
 She held the distinction of being the school’s first female pole vaulter and the school record holder for 10 years.